 In this article, I explain about product restrictions when selling cross-border on on Lazada.

-Just a comment before we start: Keep in mind that regulations change frequently and you should contact Lazada, or sign up to become a seller, for up-to-date information.
+A comment before we start: Keep in mind that regulations change frequently and you should contact Lazada, or sign up to become a seller, for up-to-date information.

 What products are not allowed to be sold on Lazada?